 For the last 5 years I've conducted an SATB church choir which I started from scratch, a community choir and an auditioned SATB concert choir which rehearses ad hoc for professional engagements.

 In 2015 I was accepted onto the RPO Women Conductors Programme where I studied Classical Symphony with the renowned, orchestral conductor, Jane Glover.
-My aim is to do a Masters in Choral Conducting in 2018.
+My aim is to do a Masters in Choral Conducting.

 I love bringing people together of all ages and abilities to create a beautiful sound.
 I've conducted choirs at concerts, masses, festivals, singing workshops, charity fundraisers, on tour with Classical Brit-award winners, Blake and on national television for HM the Queen.